ShortCircuits/shift-server/CONTRIBUTING.md

   -> git clone masterURL yourdirectory

-2. Create a new feature branch from master, If it's a new feature, name the branch "feat#".
-If it's a bug fix, name the branch "bug#". # should be the associated issue number on the GitHub repo.
+2. Create a new feature branch from master, If it's a new feature, name the branch "featureDescription".
+If it's a bug fix, name the branch "bugFixDescription".

-  -> git checkout -b feat3  OR  -> git checkout -b bug11
+  -> git checkout -b featureDescription  OR  -> git checkout -b bugFixDescription

 3. Make changes and stage them for a commit to your feature branch.